fshchudlo/stinky-socks/README.md

 - Install [Node.js and npm](https://nodejs.org) on your machine
 - Run `npm i` from the repo root directory
-- Run `docker-compose -f assets/docker-compose.yml up -d` to start preconfigured Postgres and Grafana.
+- Run `npm run docker:init` to start preconfigured Postgres and Grafana.
 - Create `.env` and copy values from [docker-compose.dev.yml](assets/docker-compose.dev.yml) into it.
 - Specify repos you're interested in [app.importConfig.ts](src/app.importConfig.ts) (currently only GitHub is supported).